How are companies redesigning work for hybrid and distributed teams?

 • Equal access to learning, mentoring, and high-impact projects.

-Some multinational firms have begun insisting that every major meeting offer a virtual attendance option, even when most people are gathered in the same building, a practice that helps make remote participation feel standard while also limiting proximity bias.
+Some multinational firms now require that all important meetings include a virtual option, even if most participants are in the same building.
+This practice helps normalize remote participation and reduces proximity bias.

 Well-Being and Sustainable Performance